oVirt/ovirt-site/source/uncategorized/draftdownload.html.md

 ------------------------------------------------------------------------

-Now that you have oVirt running, check out the [ documentation section](documentation) and be sure to [ join our community](community)!
+Now that you have oVirt running, check out the [ documentation section](documentation) for more information and be sure to [ join our community](community)!

 Help [ develop the software](develop), take part in discussions on the [mailing lists](mailing lists) and join us [ on IRC](communication#IRC).